 The contact center industry boasts some of the most intelligent and innovative CX technologies out there.
-One of the most talked about in recent years is the Visual IVR, for its hugely positive impact on customer experience.
+One of the most talked about in recent years is Web Call-Backs (formerly Visual IVR), for its hugely positive impact on customer experience.

-If you haven’t encountered Visual IVR yet, it’s quickly becoming an essential tool for businesses who prioritize customer satisfaction and brand perception.
+If you haven’t encountered Web Call-Backs yet, it’s quickly becoming an essential tool for businesses who prioritize customer satisfaction and brand perception.
 Read on for a crash course!

 The original Interactive Voice Response (IVR) system is better known to customers as the phone menu.
 This tool gathers customer information and guides callers into the proper phone channels to be connected to an appropriate agent.

-Like its predecessor, Visual IVR collects customer information and directs them down the proper channels — only now, it’s a web-based interaction.
+Like its predecessor, Web Call-Backs collects customer information and directs them down the proper channels — only now, it’s a web-based interaction.
 This new support experience makes for an easy, frictionless customer journey.

 Through this full-service experience, contact centers can gather more data with greater accuracy in a single interaction.
 When combined with a Customer Relationship Management (CRM) tool, you can store this data to create more personalized interactions with your customers in future.